-27. ADJUSTMENT OF PERFORMANCE AND TECHNICAL SPECIFICATIONS
+26. ADJUSTMENT OF PERFORMANCE AND TECHNICAL SPECIFICATIONS

-27.1 The adjustment of performance and technical specifications of the vehicles are carried out by and/or under the control of the TC Committee, of which the purpose, missions and operating rules are described in the internal regulations published on the FIA website (www.fia.com).
+- 26.1 The adjustment of performance and technical specifications of the vehicles are carried out by and/or under the control of the TC Committee, of which the purpose, missions and operating rules are described in the internal regulations published on the FIA website (www.fia.com). - 26.2 The TC Committee may take any decision concerning the adjustment of performance.

-27.2 Adjustment of performance

-The TC Committee may take any decision concerning the adjustment of performance.

-27.3 Technical specifications:
+26.3 Technical specifications: